webqit/oohtml/explainer.md

 ##### Scope Observability

 An element's `.namespace` property is implemented as a live object that reflects the element's namespace tree in real time.
-CHTML also supports the [Observer API](https://docs.web-native.dev/observer) for change detection; [`Obs.observe()`](https://docs.web-native.dev/observer/api/observe) can thus be used to observe when new IDs are added to the namespace or existing IDs removed.
+CHTML also supports the [Observer API](https://docs.web-native.dev/observer) for change detection; [`Obs.observe()`](https://docs.web-native.dev/observer/api/observe) can thus be used to observe when IDs enter or exit the namespace.

 ```js
 Obs.observe(continents.namespace, changes => {